Date of Award:

 3 .
 Seventy percent of the respondents would adopt the model policy for use in their district.
 (Three districts have a policy dealing with child abuse and neglect and two respondents would recommend adoption.)

 London, Samuel Barry, "A Model Child Abuse and Neglect Reporting Policy and Procedure for Use by Utah School Personnel" (1976).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3449.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .